department-of-veterans-affairs/va.gov-team/products/health-care/checkin/release-plan/detailed-release-notes/update-messaging.md

 ### Informational Messages

-Veterans will see more detailed information messages in these scenarios
+Veterans will see more detailed informational messages in these scenarios

 - When they complete Pre-Check-in but indicate their contact, emergency contact and/or next of kin information in out of date